Kimberly Tuck

 Kimberly Tuck (née Veale; born September 25, 1974) is a Canadian curler from Strathroy, Ontario.
 She is a former Canadian Mixed Doubles Champion, having won the 2014 Canadian Mixed Doubles Curling Trials with her husband Wayne.
+She is currently the coach of the Danielle Inglis rink.

 Curling career

 Juniors

 Tuck played in both the 1990 Ontario Junior Women's Curling Championship and the 1990 Ontario Junior Mixed Championship.
 She also won the 1992 OFSAA championship.

 Women's

 As of 2021, Tuck has played in nine Ontario Scotties Tournament of Hearts (2000, 2001, 2005, 2006, 2011, 2012, 2013, 2017, 2018) the provincial women's championships.
 She has won four Ontario Women's Tankard events (2003, 2004, 2005 and 2008) for the Ilderton Curling Club, and also won the 2005 Ontario Women's Trophy competition.

 The 2004-05 curling season was Tuck's most eventful season in her women's career.
 At the time, she was the lead for the Jo-Ann Rizzo rink.
 The team won the 2004 Shorty Jenkins Classic World Curling Tour event, and the 2004 Canada Cup East qualifier.
 This qualified the team for the 2005 Canada Cup of Curling, where Tuck played second on the team.
 After finishing with a 4–1 record in pool play, the Rizzo rink lost to Shannon Kleibrink in the playoffs.
 The next season, the team played in the 2005 Canadian Olympic Curling Trials, where they finished with a 2–7 record.

 Later on in her career, she was the alternate for Team Ontario (skipped by Allison Flaxey) at the 2014 Scotties Tournament of Hearts and was the alternate for Sherry Middaugh at the 2017 Canadian Olympic Pre-trials.
 She has also played in two Grand Slam of Curling events, the 2010 Sobeys Slam (third for Jacqueline Harrison, 4–3 record), and the 2017 Masters of Curling (second for Middaugh, 0–4.)